 But I see condo’s and new developments all over the place in NJ, and my friends are all buying 2nd homes to flip? .. just like the game musical chairs…

 Yes, there are many new developments in urban areas of NJ especially those nearest to NYC or near commuting centers that lead to NYC, where older properties are being reclaimed and converted to residential developments .
 Also there are many homes being rehabbed and paid for in cash by savvy real estate investors to flip.
-This post is not about them, since those folks have relatively short time horizons, they are looking at 3,6,12 or 18 month time horizons.
+This post is not about them, since those developers have relatively short time horizons, they are looking at 3,6,12 or 18 month time horizons.

 Most developers and real estate investors know that timing is critical and that the key thing for them is to build, renovate or otherwise turn their investment into a cash producing investment whether through rental income or profit from flipping as quickly as possible.
-Anyone who has ever flipped a home or has done real estate investing , knows that timing is the biggest factor in determining whether it will be profitable or not, wait too long and market conditions ( interest rates, economic growth, credit standards) may shift, squeezing whatever profit you were hoping to make.
+Anyone who has ever flipped a home or has done real estate investing , knows that timing is the biggest factor in determining whether it will be profitable or not, wait too long and market conditions ( interest rates, economic growth, neighborhood reputation, credit standards) may shift, squeezing whatever profit you were hoping to make.

 In a sense the current market for those folks is like musical chairs, while developments and restorations go on, and the market still has willing buyers that qualify for bloated mortgages all is fine, but when the economic growth music stops playing, then we’ll find out who has a place to sit down.
 Those investors that come late to the game , when the inevitable market decline happens will get burned.